tsjdev-apps/RandomUserSharp/README.md

-# RandomUserSharp
+# RandomUserSharp - ARCHIVED

-A .NET client wrapper for http://randomuser.me written in .NET Standard
+This repository is archived.
+Please visit [tsjdev-apps/randomuser-sharp](https://github.com/tsjdev-apps/randomuser-sharp) for the latest development.